basisai/bedrock-express/README.md

     return scores
 ```

-A complete example be be found in this repository's [serve.py](serve.py).
+For a complete example, you may refer to this repository's [serve.py](serve.py).

 ## Available Images